softcite/software-mentions/doc/description.md

 - the quality of the training data is currently the object of the effort of the James Howison Lab.
 Supervised training is very sensitve to the quality of the training data, and this will automatically improve the accuracy of the model by a large margin,

-- no effort at this stage have been dedicated to feature engineering, which is a key aspect of CRF.
-We need to wait for the improvement of the quality of the training data to address this step,
+- more effort could be dedicated to feature engineering for CRF.
+We would need to wait for the improvement of the quality of the training data to address this step,

 - some techniques like sub- or over-sampling can be used to optimize accuracy.